swaptacular/swpt_debtors/README.md

    Also, a [RabbitMQ exchange] named **`debtors_out`** must be configured on the broker instance.
-This exchange is for messages that must be send to the accounting authority.
+This exchange is for messages that must be sent to the accounting authority.
 The routing key will be an empty string.

    **Note:** If you execute the "configure" command (see below), with